 Then again if they are keen to monitor their activity then this should be encouraged, and there are particular Fitbits that are suitable.
 And if you also have a Fitbit you can compare your activity to encourage them to keep moving.

-Only one, the Fitbit Ace, is built especially for children.
-Children under 13 are not allowed to have personal Fitbit accounts for – as far as we can ascertain - US federal privacy reasons.
+Only one, the Fitbit Ace 2, is built especially for children.
+Children under 13 are not allowed to have personal Fitbit accounts for - as far as we can ascertain - US federal privacy reasons.
 Now the minimum Fitbit age is 8 years old with the Ace.
-But plenty of parents register younger kids as 13 to beat this rule, so you can consider all the available Fitbits if you choose.
+But plenty of parents register younger kids as 13 to beat this rule, so you can consider all the available Fitbits if you choose - older children (9+) will prefer the more 'adult' trackers.

-Don't forget to look for the best Fitbit deals, which we keep our eyes open for at all times.
+Don't forget to look for the best Fitbit deals, which we keep our eyes open for at all times - especially now that the Christmas gift season is upon us.
+You'll also see the cheapest prices in the roundup below.

 Best Fitbit for kids 2019